Note

 For Windows, Linux, and macOS, we produce ZIP (Windows) and TAR.GZ (Linux/macOS) packages.
 To install, extract one of these packages in a folder of your choice, then set the JAVA_HOME environment variable to that folder.

-Alternately, you can use native installers for your OS of choice, as described in the next section.
+Alternatively, you can use native installers for your operating system of choice, as described in the next section.

 Native installers

-For Windows, we produce an MSI installer with a graphical interface.
+For Windows, we produce an EXE installer with a graphical interface.
 For macOS, we produce a PKG installer with similar features.
-These installers will automatically make the JDK tools available in your PATH.
+These installers automatically make the JDK (Java Development Kit) tools available in your PATH.

 For Linux, we produce DEB and RPM packages to be used with apt and rpm.